Savitarx7/genesisapp/TERMS_OF_USE.md

 - The app includes a simulated mining feature that awards virtual tokens.
 These tokens do not represent real currency or assets and may be reset at any time.
 - You must not attempt to reverse engineer or misuse the app or its services.
-- Ads may be displayed within the app.
-Some features may be supported by advertising revenue.

-## Accounts and Security

-- You are responsible for maintaining the confidentiality of your login credentials and for all activities that occur under your account.
-- We reserve the right to suspend or terminate accounts that violate these terms or misuse the services.

 ## Disclaimer